If you’re looking for an affordable internet plan, you may have seen the ads for T-Mobile Home Internet and wondered if it’s worth the savings.

 You can enter your phone number and address on T-Mobile’s website to check eligibility.

-If you’re not able to sign up for T-Mobile Home Internet’s unlimited plan, you may be offered the Lite plan.
+If you’re not able to sign up for T-Mobile Home Internet’s unlimited plan, you may be offered the T-Mobile Internet Lite plan.
 However, I generally don’t recommend the Lite version due to the low data cap.

 If you’re not eligible for the unlimited plan, check back regularly as the service expands.

-Final Thought
+Final Thoughts

 Still, the low monthly price and signup perks may make T-Mobile Home Internet worth trying out.